 When Bedar presents the Israeli opinion, disproportionate emphasis is given to a far-left perspective that is critical of Israel.
-For example, he assigns an article by opinion columnist and commentator Chemi Shalev from Haaretz, a marginal publication in Israel known for its critical stance toward Zionism and Israeli policies.
-It knocks the Trump Administration’s peace plan, mocks Israeli Prime Minister Benjamin Netanyahu as President Trump’s “bridegroom” and insinuates that both leaders were driven by base motives.
-Such a denigrating and partisan piece does not advance student understanding of the issues.
+For example, he assigns an article by opinion columnist and commentator Chemi Shalev from Haaretz, with a circulation of barely 4% in Israel and known for its critical stance toward Zionism and Israeli policies.
+It faults the Trump Administration’s peace plan, mocks Israeli Prime Minister Benjamin Netanyahu as President Trump’s “bridegroom” and insinuates that both leaders were driven by base motives.
+Such a partisan piece does not advance student understanding of the issues.

 The above-mentioned gaps and inherent bias in Bedar’s depiction of the conflict could be partially addressed by providing students with a complete and accurate chronological account of the disposition of the land over the centuries and an unbiased recap of the events surrounding Israel’s establishment.
 However, the textbook used by Bedar, The Middle East and Islamic World Reader ( Edited by Marvin Gettleman and Stuart Schaar, Grove Press 1997), presents a decidedly Arabist perspective.

 Where are the mainstream historians who are not anti-Israel polemicists or advocates of the Palestinian side of the conflict?